 Mr. Welty began by stating that this is the cases and subcases update that is done for every PIE Committee meeting.
-It takes a look at the amounts now and compared to this time in the prior fiscal year.
-The chart shows the criminal, civil, and civil traffic, by the month of September over the last four years as well as by, the entire fiscal year for the last four fiscal years.
-Mr. Welty considers CFY 2018-19 as the anchor year, the last full normal year for these types of cases.
+It looks at the amounts now and compares them to the prior fiscal year.
+The chart shows the criminal, civil, and civil traffic by September over the last four years and the entire fiscal year for the last four fiscal years.
+Mr. Welty considers CFY 2018-19 as the anchor year, the last full normal year for these cases.
 We are down 15% in criminal cases compared to CFY 2018-19.
 These numbers are still fluid as clerks close out their year; however, this is good to show the trends.
 This is something that we will continue to look at.
-CFY 2020-21 was a weird year for civil with a huge spike in April through July of 2021 which was the beginning of the PIP cases which started increasing drastically.
-We are a little down over CFY 2021-22 but still over baseline year of CFY 2018-19.
-He stated that the civil cases with payment upfront would be the key trend for the CCOC to watch.
-Mr. Welty further explained that the CCOC is close to being able to send the CFY 2021-22 outputs report to the Case Counting Workgroup, chaired by Clerk Cooney, for their review and justification of any outliers.
+CFY 2020-21 was a weird year for civil, with a considerable spike in April through July of 2021 which was the beginning of the PIP cases, which started increasing drastically.
+We are a little down over CFY 2021-22 but still over the baseline year of CFY 2018-19.
+He stated that civil cases with payment upfront would be the key trend for the CCOC to watch.
+Mr. Welty further explained that the CCOC is close to sending the CFY 2021-22 outputs report to the Case Counting Workgroup, chaired by Clerk Cooney, for their review and justification of any outliers.
 The goal of the CCOC is to get that done early this year so it can be sent to the Budget Committee to be incorporated into the budget development process.

-Clerk Reynolds brought up the subject of increased tickets due to suspended license or expired registration as was mentioned to him by his county tax collector.
-It was due to the sheriff's office using camera footage from one side of the bridge, and if there was a hit on the license plate, the person has a warrant, expired registration, expired driver's license, suspended driver's license, etc., they were pulling the vehicle over as the got off on the other side of the bridge.
+Clerk Reynolds brought up the subject of increased tickets due to a suspended license or expired registration, as was mentioned to him by his county tax collector.
+It was due to the Sheriff's office using camera footage from one side of the bridge, and if there was a hit on the license plate, the person has a warrant, expired registration, expired driver's license, suspended driver's license, etc., they were pulling the vehicle over as they got off on the other side of the bridge.
 Those individuals then go to the tax collector's office to take care of the ticket.
-Clerk Reynolds has not gone into detail with his Sheriff with the new process, but he wanted to put it on everyone's radar.
-Clerk Roth asked why they were going to the tax collector and Clerk Reynolds explained it was because the majority of the citations were for expired registration.
-He was also unsure if these were tickets or just warnings, so he planned to get with his staff to see if there was an increase in workload.
+Clerk Reynolds has not explained the new process to his Sheriff, but he wanted to put it on everyone's radar.
+Clerk Roth asked why they were going to the tax collector.
+Clerk Reynolds explained that most of the citations were for expired registration.
+He was also unsure if these were tickets or just warnings, so he planned to get with his staff to see if there was an increased workload.

-Clerk Roth mentioned the technology was similar to red light cameras which were thrown out in Volusia County.
+Clerk Roth mentioned the technology was similar to red light cameras thrown out in Volusia County.
 Clerk Green mentioned that they are a lot of work.